couchbase/query/tutorial/content/slide-29.md

 ## <b>Section 3.
 DML Statements</b>

-## DML Statements
+## DML statements

-N1QL provides DELETE, INSERT, UPDATE, and UPSERT statements.
-These statements allow you to create, delete, and modify the data stored in JSON documents by specifying and executing simple commands.
+N1QL provides UPDATE, DELETE, INSERT, UPSERT, and MERGE statements.
+These statements allow you to create, delete, and modify data.

-This feature is currently experimental and not for use in production.
+Currently, these statements only provide document-level atomicity, so they are not supported for use in production.

 Go ahead and try out the example query on the right.
 Note that since the query is prefixed with the EXPLAIN keyword the actual insert operation will not be performed.

-Without the EXPLAIN operator this example would have inserted a key "baldwin" into the tutorial bucket

-The syntax for the UPSERT statement is similar to the INSERT, the difference being that with the INSERT the key being inserted must not exist.
-If the key exists the UPSERT behaves like an UPDATE.
+If you are running this tutorial on your own Couchbase installation, you can remove the EXPLAIN keyword to perform the actual insert.

 <pre id="example">
     EXPLAIN